What You Need to Start Making Pottery at Home – My Guide for New Potters

 Important Basic Tips for Beginners

-Before making pottery at home, there are several basic tips to guide your pottery making journey at home.
+Before making pottery at home, there are several basic tips to guide your pottery-making journey.
 Here are essential pointers that I’ve found invaluable as a beginner.

 Disposing of Pottery Clay Water at Home